This post is regularly updated for things to do in the Peak District with kids, Peak District days out, and Peak District family attractions.

 There is a short nature walk following the way-marked footpath around Blaze Farm.
 The short walk is only 1km, and crosses the meadows, through the woodland (where you’ll come across carved animals in the wood and a den) and back up to the farm.
 Just follow the signs.
 Click here for full details of this walk.

 On return to the farm, head to the cosy tea room and treat yourselves to some Peak District ice-cream made from the farm – it’s amazing!
-Behind the tearoom you’ll find a slide and a tractor to play on.
+Behind the tearoom you’ll find a tractor to play on.

 If you’ve got crafty kids, or are looking for a rainy day activity, there is also a ceramics studio at Blaze Farm – The Potty Sheep.
 Kids (and parents) can get crafty and paint a masterpiece on mugs, plates, bowls, and tiles.
 Or for parents visiting with babies, perhaps do a handprint or footprint on a plate!